-There are currently no IEC QAPPs being used under this QMP.
-QAPP's will be developed and forwarded to EPA Region 1 and/or EPA Region 2, as applicable, upon approval of the QMP.
+QAPP's will be revised and additional QAPP's developed and forwarded to EPA Region 1 and/or EPA Region 2, as applicable, upon approval of the QMP.

 Additional guidance can be obtained from EPA's Guidance on Systematic Planning Using the Data Quality Objectives Process, EPA QA/G-4, February 2006.